makersall/toolkit/pages/70-civic/30-applying-lessons.html.md

 > The stories we’re able to tell ourselves and others, those we can understand and imagine, define not only what we believe to have already occurred, but what we believe to be possible in our individual and collective lives.

-The basic idea of a story circle is simple: a small group of people set in a circle and share stories about their experience on a given topic or theme.
+The basic idea of a story circle is simple: a small group of people sit in a circle and share stories about their experience on a given topic or theme.
 But given that many people in communities written off by society aren't used to having their story and their voice taken seriously, this simple act can have a profound impact.

 Here's how story circles might be intertwined with learning to code:

 1) In the first workshop, a group of adults meet for a Friday night and half of a Saturday.

 - On Friday night, first they participate in a story circle, then they learn how to use one simple coding technique to try to very simply express their story in AR/VR.
-For example, each participant comes up with 3 words that sums up their story, then creates a VR page that displays their 3 words using a simple special effect that requires a tiny bit of coding -- e.g., having the 3 words fade in (exactly what they would do would depend on the tool & coding environment they were using).
+For example, each participant comes up with 3 words that sums up their story, then creates a VR page that displays their 3 words using a simple special effect that requires a tiny bit of coding -- e.g., having the 3 words fade in (exactly what they would do would depend on the tool and coding environment they were using).
 - On Saturday, they add a few tools to their storytelling toolbox -- e.g., code for adding a picture and allowing users to interact with it -- so they can create the first version of their story.
 The workshop alternates between a little instruction, a lot of playing and experimenting with code, and reflecting on the experience of using the tools and how they might be designed differently to make them easier to use for folks in their community.

 2) The group continues to meet for a few shorter Saturday sessions that take place every other week.

-- Each time they learn one or two more coding techniques, a little more about VR/AR design & how to tell a story, and reflect about the experience so far.
+- Each time they learn one or two more coding techniques, a little more about VR/AR design and how to tell a story, and reflect about the experience so far.
 In doing so, they also build the trust and community they need to help them get over any fears, which is often half the battle.
 - In between these sessions, they work on their own or with coding buddies on their coding skill and their story
 - After the first few sessions, they would also begin to discuss how AR/VR could be used to help their community, what the future of emerging tech might look like, and how that future could be shaped so it benefits all communities (see the next chapter for some topics they might discuss).